Hong Kong Foundation Day: 50th Anniversary (Golden Jubilee)

 The Hong Kong Post Office released the very first commemorative stamp in Hong Kong's history to celebrate the golden jubilee of the foundation of Hong Kong.
-And because the government did not have enough time to have a specially designed commemorative stamp ready for the occasion, they instead decided to overprint the existing two-cent definitive stamp with the phrase "1841 Hong Kong JUBILEE 1891".
+Because the government did not have enough time to have a specially designed commemorative stamp ready for the occasion, they instead decided to overprint the existing two-cent definitive stamp with the phrase "1841 Hong Kong JUBILEE 1891".
 The commemorative overprint became an instant hit.
 With long queues and only a total of 50,000 prints, collectors got desperate and violent.
 Many got injured in the ensuing chaos as they tried to get hold of these stamps.
 In the end, three people died, with a Dutch sailor getting stabbed and two Portuguese customers getting crushed to death.

 In addition to the issuance of the golden jubilee stamp, there was a whole range of other celebrations across Hong Kong.
 Warships in Victoria Harbour fired a royal salute.
 A troop review was conducted at Happy Valley.
 The Anglican and Catholic cathedrals conducted special services.
 Hong Kong City Hall held a public ball.
 A concert was performed at the Club Germania.
 Sport games, including cricket and shooting contests, were arranged.
 Ship owners strung decorative lights on their boats.